Matmon/wordpress-seo-locations/readme.txt

 Version 0.0.2 uses schema.org/Place with an address attribute, instead of just using schema.org/PostalAddress.
 We have also added a telephone and fax number field for each location with proper schema.org markup for each schema.org/Place.

 == Changelog ==

+= 0.1.0 =
+Use Google API Keys if provided

 = 0.0.3 to 0.0.8 =
 Working on the Deployment process and adding screenshots to wordpress.org